ssbc/ssb-buttwoo-spec/README.md

 sequence of the current message and sign the encoded value.
 It can contain one or more signatures for the N previous messages by signing the concatenated message keys of these N messages.
 This allows for substantial reduction in validation time.
+Signatures MUST be sorted by sequence in ascending order.
+This is to ensure canonical encoding.

 ## Performance